onropepro/OnRope.pro/server/help-content/modules/resident-portal.md

 2. Navigate to resident feedback section
 3. View all feedback for managed buildings (read-only)

+## Photo Upload System

+The resident portal uses a resilient photo upload system:

+### How It Works
+1. When you submit feedback with a photo, your message is saved immediately
+2. The photo is queued for upload in the background
+3. A background worker processes the upload automatically
+4. If storage is temporarily unavailable, the system retries with increasing delays (30 seconds, 2 minutes, 10 minutes, 30 minutes, 1 hour)
+5. After 5 failed attempts, the photo is marked as failed but your feedback remains intact

+### Photo Status Messages
+- **"Photo is being uploaded in the background"** - Upload is queued and processing
+- **"Photo could not be saved but your feedback was received"** - Queue failed but feedback was saved

+### Why This Matters
+Your feedback is never lost due to temporary storage issues.
+The system prioritizes saving your message first, then handles photos separately.

 ## What Does NOT Exist

 - Residents cannot view photo galleries (no gallery feature)